stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

 ### Logs in Connect Screen

 You may have already noticed that the Connect Screen (the browser window from where you scan the app's QR code) contains a few different tabs, accesible from the top right corner of the window.
 Go to the "Logs" tab.
-If you've closed the window at some point, you can re-open it by typing `qr` in the Steroids console and pressing Enter.
+If you've closed the window at some point, you can re-open it by typing `c` in the Steroids Development Server console and pressing Enter.
 In the logs screen you will see something akin to:

 <img class="tutorial-image" src="/img/tutorial/Steroids_connect_logs.png">